 Both CDCs and 24/7 Centers offer indoor and outdoor experiences that are important to a child's growth and learning.
 All program environments are designed for your child to explore.
-Weather permitting, children of all ages have the opportunity to go outdoors every day to enjoy a safe play environment with age-appropriate equipment and materials.
+Weather permitting, children of all ages have the opportunity to go outdoors every day to enjoy a safe play environment with age-appropriate equipment and materials that are in excellent condition.